Mokken scaling, item response theory, per element accuracy, scalability, confidence intervals, sample size

 Conclusions: Using our pragmatic approach, some practical recommendations are made regarding sample sizes for studies of Mokken scaling.

 Watson R, Egberink IJL, Kirke L, Tendeiro JN, Doyle F. What are the minimal sample size requirements for Mokken scaling?
 An empirical example with the Warwick- Edinburgh Mental Well-Being Scale.
+Health Psychology and Behavioral Medicine.
 2018;6(1):203-213

 Creative Commons License